xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 ```

 In this simple example, the value is compared to each condition in the list,
 even though there is a match for the value 3.
-The following `Switch` statement
+The following `switch` statement
 has two conditions for a value of 3.
 It demonstrates that, by default, all
 conditions are tested.